agkanon/PostgreSQLfromScratch/README.md

 # PostgreSQLfromScratch

-## Deploy PostgreSQL by Creating Configuration from Scratch
+## Deploy PostgreSQL by Creating Configuration from Scratch in kubernetes cluster.

 Manual configuration of Postgres on Kubernetes allows you to fine-tune your deployment configuration.